CNS-OIST/MultiCompMesher/README.md

     ```
     * BOUNDARY-FILE: a plain text file where each line stores
     the path to a boundary surface mesh file (in `.off` format).
-    All lines start with the `#` sign are considered as comments,
+    All lines starting with the `#` sign are considered as comments,
     and will be ignored by the program.
 Empty lines are also ignored.

     * COMPONENT-FILE: a plain text file where each line labels
     the relationship between each component and the boundaries
     using `+` (exclusive) or `-` (inclusive) signs.
     For example,  assume that there are three boundaries, b1, b2
     and b3.
-A component labelled `-++` means the tetrahedrons of the
+A component labeled `-++` means the tetrahedrons of the
     component should be in b1, and should not be in b2 and b3.
     A component labelled `+--` means the tetrahedrons of the component
     should not be in b1, but should be in both b2 and b3.
-    The first component appears in the file will be labelled as component 1,
+    The first component appears in the file will be labeled as component 1,
-    and the rest will be labelled by incremental order.
+    and the rest will be labeled by incremental order.
-    All lines start with the `#` sign are considered as comments,
+    All lines starting with the `#` sign are considered as comments,
     and will be ignored by the program.
 Empty lines are also ignored.

     * OUTPUT: Path to the output mesh file.
 The output mesh is in .mesh